yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 # markdown
 [Back to TOC](#📚-contents)

-Utilities to display, convert and reformat Markdown files
+_... description of the category ..._
 ## MarkdownBookBuilder 📁
 Command-line tool for managing or interacting with related tasks.
 * [mdBook](https://github.com/rust-lang/mdBook) [❌ ❌ 🖥️CLI] - Create book from Markdown files.

 ## MarkdownTUI 📁
 Command-line tool for managing or interacting with related tasks.
-* [glow](https://github.com/charmbracelet/glow) [❌ 🌐 🖥️CLI 🖥️TUI] - TUI that renders Markdown files, with keybindings similar to `less` and support for styles and cloud encrypted storing
+* [glow](https://github.com/charmbracelet/glow) [❌ 🌐 🖥️CLI/🖥️TUI] - TUI that renders Markdown files, with keybindings similar to `less` and support for styles and cloud encrypted storing

 ## MarkdownViewer(GUI/CLI) 📁
 Text or file explorers and viewers in the terminal.